• Skip to main content

 The way of nature decreases surplus yet benefits the insufficient.

-We can apply this aspect of nature—decreases surplus yet benefits the insufficient—to deal with any practical matter.
-An especially useful and straightforward example that eventually applies to everyone who lives long enough is sarcopenia, a natural age-related progressive loss of muscle mass and strength.
-Overall, sarcopenia is associated with a significantly higher risk of mortality, so a deep dive into this entropic way of nature is relevant for anyone wishing to improve their quality of life as they age, and as a bonus, may provide insight on applying the way of nature to other aspects of life.
+We can apply this aspect of nature to deal with any practical matter.
+An especially useful example that eventually applies to everyone who lives long enough is sarcopenia, a natural age-related progressive loss of muscle mass and strength, associated with a significantly higher risk of mortality.
+A deep dive into this entropic way of nature is relevant for anyone wishing to improve their quality of life as they age.

 First, your body must biologically know you are serious before it will begin to decrease surplus of protein to benefit the insufficiency of muscle.
 This also applies to bone density and joint flexibility, but the muscle side of this is most clear-cut.

 Second, youthful energy (fear, need) is earnest enough to drive muscle growth and its maintenance.
-A major aspect of this is spontaneous physical activity, technically know as NEAT – Ā Non-Exercise Activity Thermogenesis.
-This daily energy expenditure results from physical activity that is not specifically the result of voluntary activity.
-As people age, NEAT declines, which then lowers one’s metabolism and level of physical activity.
+A major aspect of this is spontaneous physical activity, technically known as NEAT – Non-Exercise Activity Thermogenesis.
+As people age, NEAT declines, lowering metabolism and physical activity.
 During this stage of life, you mostly want to maintain your life’s mellower routine, which sounds comfortable at first glance.

 However, the progressive mellowing down as you age initiates gradual muscle loss.
-The body senses you no longer seriously need as much muscle as you did in youth, and so begins decreasing surplus, and uses the recycled proteins in other ways.
+The body senses you no longer seriously need as much muscle as you did in youth, and so begins decreasing surplus, recycling the proteins in other ways.
 This can happen so gradually over years that it is comparatively unnoticeable… until it feels too late.
-Once we experience a serious decline in health span, most of us would probably wish to reverse course.

-Here lies the hitch: We can’t relay on NEAT here, so our wish must be backed up with raw survival will—as chapter 33 puts it, a striving to be current is will.
+Here lies the hitch: we can’t rely on NEAT here, so our wish to reverse course must be backed up with raw survival will—as chapter 33 puts it, A striving to be current is will.
 Voluntary resistance exercise and braving the elements is the only way to reverse or at least slow down this process.
-However, as we age we become more mellow and more sensitive to discomfort (heat, cold), which together make it difficult to be serious enough to offset the fear of making the necessary effort, or enduring the necessary discomfort.
+Yet as we age we become more sensitive to discomfort, which makes it difficult to be serious enough to offset the fear of making the necessary effort.

 Comprehension leads to Resolution; Resolution leads to Action